 Ms. Kayleigh and Ms. Krista lead our competitive Robotics team of 4th and 5th graders.
 This year the Robotics Team collaborated on a project centered around the world’s water crisis by researching different organizations that commit to serving people in need of clean water.
 The team works together to present their project and program the robot to complete a mission.

-Mr. Vickers in an alumnus of School of the Arts vision arts program.
+Mr. Vickers in an alumnus of School of the Arts visual arts program.
 He teaches drawing skills in mediums of pencil, charcoal, and color pencils.
 Students create art work on still life, negative space, portraits, and point perspective in their own personal sketching books.
 This class provides an opportunity for students to receive feedback on their work and grow in their artistic potential.

 Our students have the opportunity to learn to play the violin as young as 7 years-old thanks to our unique partnership with Ashley Hall.
 Multiple performances give our students the chance to share new violin skills.